vanGoghhh/tp/docs/team/breadpeanutbutter.md

   * What it is for: A field used to represent a URL link to a candidate's profile such as his/her LinkedIn or Github page.
     It is an optional input field for candidates.
 Internally, it is represented as a UrlLink object.
   * Justification: This Information field allows job recruiters to have easy access to the URL link to profiles and resumes of candidates.
-  * Highlight: This field was the first information field to be optional as an input to candidate and also have no default value.
-It was a challenge to implement this field as I had to consider how to make it truly optional while adhering to good coding practices.
-I wanted to avoid using null values for this as they can be prone to errors.
-Hence, I decided to utlise Java's Optional class to contain UrlLink in an Optional object.
+  * Highlight: This field was the first information field that was optional for candidates and also have no default value.
+It was a challenge to implement this field as I had to consider how to make it reflect no value while adhering to good coding practices.
+I wanted to avoid using null values for this as using nulls can be "overwhelmingly likely to cause errors" as said by Brian Goetz, Java's language architect.
+    Hence, I decided to utilise Java's Optional class to contain UrlLink in an Optional object for safer results.
   * Hightlight: It was also a challenge to validate the format of URL links as there are numerous possibilities.
 I decided to use a third party library, Apache Commons Validator, to validate the format for this.